0xMelkor/python-screenshot-easy-run/README.md

 2. Launch the installer
 3. Double click `start_daemon.bat` in the installation folder to launch the program.
 When asked, paste the screenshots destination folder in the terminal

-**That's it!** Screenshots will be saved in the folder of your choice when clicking dx mouse button
+**That's it!** Screenshots will be saved in the folder of your choice when clicking the dx mouse button